octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 } with return
 ```

-# Smart Contract development: Close Raffle Entrypoint
+## Smart Contract development: Close raffle entrypoint
-> LIGO concepts used in this section: with this last entrypoint, you will learn how to use transactions in order to send the reward to the winner.
-In addition, > this will be the opportunity to warn you about some of the limitations of the language and to manipulate collections a bit more.
+> LIGO concepts used in this part: with this last entrypoint, you will learn how to use transactions in order to send the reward to the winner.
+In addition, > this will be the opportunity to warn you about some limitations of the language and to manipulate a little more collections.

 The last step is therefore to close the raffle, pick a winner and send the reward.
 This last entrypoint will show how to send a transaction from the contract and some collections manipulations